Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns revision metadata (specific fields listed) for a wiki page, distinguishes from siblings like get-revision (single revision) and get-page (page content) by focusing on history, and mentions ordering and error conditions.
+The description clearly states the tool returns revision metadata for a wiki page, specifying the fields (revision ID, timestamp, user, comment, size, minor flag) and pagination behavior.
+It distinguishes from sibling tools like get-revision and compare-pages by focusing on listing multiple revisions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.